The Adventures of Superman on the Radio

 strip on November 13, 1939.
 Editor Perry White was created for the radio

 series, voiced by actor Julian Noa and later by Jackson Beck.
-The character
+The radio character

 was originally named Paris White.
 In the comic books, the original editor

 was George Taylor.
-The name was officially changed to Perry White in
+The name appeared as Editor White in

 Superman #7 (November 1940).